trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 Tezos separates these three protocols.
 The transaction protocol and the consensus protocol are implemented in an isolated module plugged into a generic network shell responsible for maintaining the blockchain.

 In order for the protocol to remain generic, we define the following interface.
 We want our blockchain to represent the current “state” of the economy, which we call in Tezos the **Context**.
-This could include the balances of the various accounts and other informations such as the current block number.
+This could include the balances of the various accounts and other information such as the current block number.
 Blocks are seen as operators that transform an old state into a new state.

 In this respect, a protocol can be described by only two functions: